ovh/docs/pages/account_and_service_management/account_information/security_certifications/guide.en-gb.md

 - ISO/IEC 27018:2019
 - ISO/IEC 27701:2019

-We watch the new versions of ISO27017, ISO27018 and ISO27701 actually under revision by ISO.
+We monitor the new versions of ISO27017, ISO27018 and ISO27701 actually under revision by ISO.

 ## Actual certified OVHcloud products